 Other psychological therapies include psychotherapy and relationship therapy (which could be between members of a family, a couple or work colleagues).
 Whether it is Counselling or another type of talking therapy which is provided will be down to the individual therapist and the client’s needs.

-For this counselling we require that you ask your GP or health professional to fill in our referral form.
+Counselling referrals must be completed by a GP, other health professional or support worker.
 Many health professionals have copies of these forms already, otherwise they need to contact us.

 Once the referral form is received, we will make an appointment with you for an assessment interview.
-During the assessment interview we will discuss what we can offer, and you will get to choose one of the therapies listed above.
+During the assessment interview we will discuss what we can offer.

-Self-referral counselling is provided by our team of therapists who are experienced counsellors and psychotherapists and provide therapy at a reasonable fee with some concessionary spaces.
+Self-referral counselling is provided by our team of therapists who are qualified, experienced counsellors and psychotherapists who provide therapy at a reasonable fee with some concessionary spaces.
 They offer flexibility of long or short term therapy, and at a time that is suitable for you.

 Cost: £35 to £65

-Please review the counsellor profiles below and fill out the enquiry form.
+Please review the counsellor profiles below and fill out the self-referral enquiry form.